 This post doesn’t come looking for pity for Emma or my family.
 What I am asking is for a change in today’s world… a change in the way we think.
 The world is what we as people make it.
 We have the power to make days better or worse for others.
 I choose to attempt to make lives better.

 Today, I am going to do this by telling you a story.
 A story that I have only shared with my wife and my daughter Emma, who was with me.
 The same daughter that was told earlier today that she will soon start her 7th, yes 7th round of chemotherapy for a brain tumor.
 She is only 6 by the way.

 My daughter and I were leaving dinner the other night at Union Oyster House in Boston, MA.
 A dinner donated to us by an amazing business and friend that has been in our ‘family’ for years.
-When I crossed the street carrying her, she can’t walk without the use of her walker.
-A man yelled at me from 30’ away: ‘What the F*+k?’
+When I crossed the street carrying her – she can’t walk without the use of her walker – a man yelled at me from 30 feet away: ‘What the F*+k?’
 He yelled.
 ‘Make her walk.
 That’s what is wrong with kids today.’

-I responded with ‘My daughter has been carrying my faith and my strength for the past 5 years since she was diagnosed with a brain tumor.
-She can’t walk but I am happy to carry her because of all the amazing things she has taught me through the years.
-So I would advise you not to address my daughter in any way other than respectful’
+I responded with, ‘My daughter has been carrying my faith and my strength for the past 5 years since she was diagnosed with a brain tumor.
+She can’t walk, but I am happy to carry her because of all the amazing things she has taught me through the years.
+So I would advise you not to address my daughter in any way other than respectfully.’